Naereen/web-sphinx/self-quantified.en.rst

 .. warning::

-   Concretely, I still did not have the time to work on all these points...
+   Concretely, I still did not have the time to work on all these points…

 ------------------------------------------------------------------------------

-So... what did I do so far?
+So… what did I do so far?
 ---------------------------

 I have been using some self-quantifying tools for quite some time, to collect and visualize some data on myself: